geerlingguy/beast-challenge/README.md

 Visit the app at http://127.0.0.1:5000

+## The Button app

+TODO: Same as above, but add `-p 5005` and access at http://127.0.0.1:5005

 ## Room app

-The Room app runs on every one of the 100x rooms where SBCs are set up to run the room controls.
+The Room app (inside `room-app`) runs on every one of the 100x rooms where SBCs are set up to run the room controls.

 The app controls the following: